-In 2011, the association Little Angel was founded to the support an orphanage and school in Kenya, Mombasa (Likoni/Mtongwe).
+In 2011, the association Little Angel was founded to support an orphanage and a school in Kenya, Mombasa (Likoni/Mtongwe).
 The foundress, Anja Friedrich, got to know the Little Angels after a three months stay in Kenya.

 The living conditions were frightening.
-In early 2012, the kids had to leave the house because the owner sold the plot and they did not have anywhere to stay.
+In early 2012, the children had to leave the house because the owner sold the plot and they did not have anywhere to stay.
 The association collected donations to buy a property for the orphanage and to build a home which included rooms for school classrooms.
 Without foreign help they would have become homeless.

-A small property was acquired and the construction was finished in December, 2012.
+A small property was acquired and the construction was finished in December 2012.
 Firstly, the building existed only of rough stone walls with a corrugated sheet roof.
-Thanks to more donations, the living conditions were improved after some time which included the provision of electricity and running water.
+Thanks to more donations the living conditions were improved after some time which included the provision of electricity and running water.
 To reduce the risk of malaria, we constructed each of the rooms with a wooden ceiling and we bought two 10.000-litre-water tanks to store the rainwater.
-We have installed a filtration system which allows us to treat the rain water and use it as drinking water for the kids.
+We have installed a filtration system which allows us to treat the rain water and use it as drinking water for the children.
 In 2015, a large piece of land was acquired (6,000 square meters) for agricultural use.
 With the new piece of farmland we now grow vegetables and keep and breed chickens which should make the home more independent in the future.
-In addition, the neighboring plot was bought, so that the children could have a playground and in the future, we want to build new class rooms there.
+In addition, the neighboring plot was bought, so that the children could have a playground and in the future we want to build new class rooms there.

 Providing an education and support for self-help as the key to success: these are our first principles.